Bolwing/sparkhacks/README.md

 <b>Key Features:</b> <br />
 Automatically parses class information from HTML file<br/>
 Extracts relevant class details, such as class name, day, and time<br/>
-Exports class information in a format compatible with Google Calendar automatically<br/>
+Exports class information in a format compatible with Google Calendar<br/>
-Streamlines the process of adding classes to a calendar<br/>
+Streamlines the process of adding classes to a calendar for students<br/>

 <b>Implementation Details:</b> <br />
 SimplyCalendar is built using Python for parsing HTML files. <br/>